Efosaok/More-Recipes/README.md

 ### Installing

 run `npm install`
+To install all dependencies required for app to work fully

 run `npm run start:dev` to get the app running console should log api running on port 3000

 ### Api Endpoints
-All dependencies can be found in package.json file,all listed below *POST* /api/v1/users/signup   ``//signup route
+All dependencies can be found in package.json file,all listed below

+  *POST* /api/v1/users/signup   ``//signup route

   *POST* /api/v1/users/signin  ``//signin route